Linkz97/Portfolio_xhinobi/README.md

   Immersive Interactive Games that use Input of Touch, Step, Voices for the gameplay.
 Different Games required different skillset like precision, reflex, memory, Aim, prediction, teamwork and etc in order to beat the levels and achieve for the high score.

   **Highlights:**
-  - All games communicate with Arduino/ Sensor Hardware
+  - Arduino/ Sensor Hardware
+  - Http Server based Communication
   - 2D & 3D Game Development
-  - UI/UX polish
+  - Oway Technology
   - Floor Detection & Wall Detection detection gameplay
-  - I Implemented Entire Fronted & Backend systems (Register, Server, Games, Data Handling, etc)

   **Links:**
   - 🌐 [Official Website](https://thecyberstrike.com/)